 People can feel that life is meaningless because they do not matter to the “big picture.”
 I remember a debate about this in first year philosophy: your life is meaningless, because what matters to you will not matter to people a thousand years from now.
 An objection was immediately offered by the lecturer: if what matters to you is unimportant to them because of that thousand years, then what is important to them is unimportant to you - so it shouldn't matter to you that you don't matter to them, for the logic cuts both ways.
-That is a good point, but a logical argument like this does not strike deeply enough.
+That is a good point, but a logical argument like that may not sink deeply enough.
 There are more important things to say.

 Forget about mattering to the big picture.
 That is not where your life has its fundamental meaning.
 Sure, you may have some butterfly effect on the greater good, but like the vast majority of us the good that you do in your life will be toward individuals around you.
 And the relationship you have with life – living in a spirit of honesty, curiosity, love of the world – may never be recognised widely, but nonetheless it matters greatly for the meaning of your life.
+And it has intrinsic worth.
 Living a life of gratitude and kindness will make your life meaningful no matter how invisible you are to the world.
 It is in the small picture - the daily action, the invisible - that the richness will be found.